 2. Typically Less Expensive Tuition than On-Campus Costs

 If you are debating whether to study on campus or at home, it is good to know that online tuition is generally less expensive than on-campus fees.
-Also, you will not need to eat in the school cafeteria or grab fast-food, which can add up to quite a bit of money.
-You study from home, so you can eat-in at a much cheaper price.
+Also, you will not need to eat in the school cafeteria or grab fast food, which can add up to quite a bit of money.
+You study from home, so you can eat at a much cheaper price.
 You won’t need to pay for dorms or off-campus apartments while keeping up your payments at home because your home is your school and vice versa.

 3. Set Your Own Schedule

 If you are teaching, you can set your own schedule when studying.
 You don’t need to study nights if you don’t want to because you can take classes at your convenience.
-Some teachers choose to study at weekends, giving them a chance to relax or grade papers at night, while others get up extra early to study while fresh in early morning hours.
+Some teachers choose to study at weekends, giving them a chance to relax or grade papers at night, while others get up extra early to study while fresh in the early morning hours.
 When you study online, you can set your own schedule to your convenience.

 4. References and Resources are Just a Click of the Mouse Away!

 When it comes to working towards a master’s degree in any subject whatsoever, you will need to keep up with references and resources as you go.
 Why would you want to make time-consuming trips to a library when you have the World Wide Web at your disposal?
 Any reference material you need can be found online, although you may need to pay a subscription price to access it or join a public library for periodicals you can read online.